JohnCoene/chirp/docs/data.md

 You will find more options by clicking on the <i class="fas fa-plus"></i> button.
 This will let you specify the number of tweets to fetch.
 This defaults to 500 but can go as high as 18,000.
 However, note that you are limited (by the Twitter API) to 18,000 tweets per 15 minute.

 The coordinates and radius will allow you to restrict tweets posted from a certain geographical region.
 Specify the `longitude` and `latitude` as numerics and the `radius` in either kilometer or miles.

+On the network screen you will have an additional option: to append the subsequent search to the previously.

+## Load

+Alternatively, you can load a previously downloaded dataset, which you can obtain in two different ways.

+- Downloaded from the network screen click the <i class="fas fa-pencil-ruler"></i> button and hit _Download data_.
+- Manually download a dataset using `rtweet::search_tweets` and save the resulting object as a `.RData` file.

+Note you can select multiple files as well as combine search and files from the network screen.

+1. Execute your initial search or load your file from the home screen.
+2. From the resulting network screen click the <i class="fas fa-database"></i> button.
+3. From either the _Search_ or the _load_ tab tick the append check box.